 4. But still, try your best to pay attention to them.

 Without pushing yourself too much, just try to still be present.
 Along with your husband, make sure that your kids are still being taken care of.
 Don’t let them feel neglected.

 What’s the Role of Your Husband in This?

 Family Support During Pregnancy: Get your husband’s support now more than ever. | Image source: iStock

 The experience is different for every mum, so for your kids to fully understand and for you to experience family support during pregnancy, you have to get your husband involved too.

-As a husband, there are a number of ways on how you can support your pregnant wife.
-First is of course, to educate yourself so you’ll know how to help.
+As a husband, there are a number of ways how you can support your pregnant wife.
+First is, of course, to educate yourself so you’ll know how to help.
 You will also be the one to guide your kids through the process.

 If she struggles with morning sickness, make sure to keep her and your other kids in check.
 Monitor her dietary intake as well and on top of that, make her feel like she can trust you with house chores, so she doesn’t have to worry about it anymore.

 You also need to be more understanding because pregnancy is complicated.
 Be sensitive to her needs and try your best to be physically and mentally present for her.